facebook/react/docs/docs/08-working-with-the-browser.md

 ### Mounting

-* `getInitialState(): object` is invoked before a component is mounted.
+* `getInitialState()` is invoked before a component is mounted.
 Stateful components should implement this and return the initial state data.
 * `componentWillMount()` is invoked immediately before mounting occurs.
 * `componentDidMount()` is invoked immediately after mounting occurs.
 Initialization that requires DOM nodes should go here.